IBM/ibm_zosmf/docs/source/roles/zmf_cpm_provision_software_service.rst

 Synopsis
 --------
-- Provision a z/OS middleware or software service by using an IBM Cloud Provisioning and Management (CP&M) template.
+- The **IBM z/OSMF collection** provides an Ansible role, referred to as **zmf_cpm_provision_software_service**, to provision a z/OS middleware such as IBM Customer Information Control System (CICS®), IBM Db2®, IBM Information Management System (IMS™), IBM MQ, and IBM WebSphere Application Server or any other software service by using an **IBM Cloud Provisioning and Management (CP&M**) template.

-- Template referenced by playbook must be published in z/OSMF Software Services Catalog.
+- Template referenced by playbook must be published in *z/OSMF Software Services Catalog*.

+- This role will generate a unique JSON file that holds provisioned instance information.
+The file location is in following format, ``<instance_record_dir>/<cpm_template_name>-<instance external_name>.json``